Rest area: Philippines

 In the Philippines, barring certain exceptions, rest areas typically occupy large land areas with restaurants and retail space on top of filling stations.
 There are 10 service stations in the North Luzon Expressway, nine service stations in the South Luzon Expressway, three service stations in both STAR Tollway and SCTEX, and a Caltex service station in Muntinlupa-Cavite Expressway.

 South Korea

 In South Korea, a rest area usually includes a park and fast casual restaurants that sell regional specialties.
 Korean rest areas are usually very large and clean.
 Cellphone charging is free and Wi-Fi is available at every rest area.

 Taiwan

+Guide sign of Tai'an Service Area in Taichung City.

 In Taiwan, rest areas are maintained by the Freeway Bureau and the Directorate General of Highways.
-There are 16 rest areas along four important freeways: Freeways Number 1 (Sun Yat-sen Freeway), 3 (Formosa Freeway), 5 (Chiang Wei-shui Memorial Freeway), 6 (Shuishalian Freeway) and one expressway (West Coast Expressway).
+There are 21 rest areas along four important freeways: Freeways Number 1 (Sun Yat-sen Freeway), 3 (Formosa Freeway), 5 (Chiang Wei-shui Memorial Freeway), 6 (Shuishalian Freeway) and one expressway (West Coast Expressway).